0LNetworkCommunity/libra-legacy-v6/ol/txs/README.md

 #### Helpers

 ```
-// Show help for txs flags
+// Show flags for txs app
-cargo r -p txs foo  // todo: this is a workaround, what is the correct way?
+cargo r -p txs -- h  // todo: this is a workaround, what is the correct way?

-// Show help for a subcommand
+// Show help for a subcommand e.g. create-account
 cargo r -p txs -- help create-account
 ```